pachyderm/pachyderm/doc/auth/saml.md

    $ # you are now robot:admin, cluster administrator
    ```

+The rest of this example assumes that your Pachyderm cluster is running in
+minikube, and you're accessing it via `pachctl port-forward`.
+Many of the
+SAML service provider URLs below are set to some variation of `localhost`,
+which will only work if you're using port-forward and your browser is able
+to access Pachyderm via `localhost` on `pachctl port-forward`'s usual ports.

 ## Create IdP test app
 The ID provider (IdP) that this example uses is Okta.
 Here is an example
 configuration for an Okta test app that authenticates Okta users